Lindy Boggs: Death

 Boggs died of natural causes at her home in Chevy Chase, Maryland on July 27, 2013, at age 97.
 A funeral Mass was held on August 1, 2013 at St. Louis Cathedral at 615 Pere Antoine Alley in New Orleans.
 Interment followed later in the day at St. Mary's Cemetery in New Roads, Louisiana.
-Governor Bobby Jindal ordered all U.S. and state flags in Louisiana to fly at half staff until August 2 in Mrs. Boggs' memory.
+Governor Bobby Jindal ordered all U.S. and state flags in Louisiana to fly at half staff until August 2 in Mrs. Boggs's memory.